New Jersey Divorce Lawyers

 We Proudly Offer Viable Alternatives

-Besides assisting our clients through contentious litigation and as Bergen County divorce lawyers, we pride ourselves in offering collaborative divorce and mediation services.
+Besides assisting our clients through contentious litigation, we pride ourselves in offering collaborative divorce and mediation services as Bergen County divorce lawyers.
 Mediation is considered to be a more private and cost-effective route.

-As members of the New Jersey Association of Professional Mediators, we have the training and skills to serve as your mediator and help you come to an agreement regarding matters such as high asset division, child support, alimony and spousal support, or other complex divorce matters.
+As members of the New Jersey Association of Professional Mediators, our attorneys have the training and skills to serve as your mediator and help you come to an agreement regarding matters such as high asset division, child support, alimony and spousal support, or other complex divorce matters.

 Social Media and Divorce